sagnik3141/Task-1-Mini-Task-3/Part-2/README.md

 * It initiates recovery behaviour during emergency situations.
 * It organises communication with the user.
 * It supervises motor control.
+## Visualising the bot on a computer
+A Robotics Simulation Software like Webots can be used.
+It has support for a wide variety of sensors and microcontrollers.